Known Issue - Load Balancing Gateway

 To avoid this issue and ensure the network can consistently be monitored, we would suggest changing the default gateway used on at least one high availability computer on the network to bypass the load balancer and instead go directly through a specific gateway device (so both the IP and MAC addresses are consistent).

-For redundancy, we would suggest changing the default gateway on multiple computers to point to the same gateway device.
-This makes sure that if one is unavailable, communication of the consistent network details may be maintained with the Dashboard.
+For redundancy, we recommend you change the default gateway on multiple computers to point to the same gateway device.
+This ensures that if one is unavailable, communication of the consistent network details may be maintained with N-sight RMM.

 Once the gateway changes have been applied, Network Discovery should be enabled for these devices.
 Network Discovery should also be turned off on all other devices (those which are still using the load balanced gateway) to prevent any of those devices ever becoming the discoverer for your network.